souza-fabiano/fastFourierTransform/README.md

-# Fast Fourier Transform applied to find out periodic orbits
+# Fast Fourier Transform applied to find periodic orbits

 To learn a little bit more about fft.